 About Our Charity

-The James Apter Friendship Fund was set up in 2012 and we received official charity status in September 2013.
+The James Apter Friendship Fund was set up in 2012 and received official charity status in September 2013.
 The charity is run by a group of family and friends on a purely voluntary basis.
 Our philosophy is that all children deserve to smile and we think we can make that happen!

 We mostly support children undergoing treatments at Alder Hey Children’s Hospital and Ormskirk Hospital by delivering gifts and toys to bring smiles to the children’s faces.
 We make regular visits throughout the year and every donation we receive goes to supporting the work we do.
+We have also supported local hospices and other hospitals within the North West of England.

-There are many ways in which you can help us continue our work simply click contact us and help us deliver more smiles to children’s faces.
+There are many ways in which you can help us continue our work, simply click contact us and help us deliver more smiles to children’s faces.

 Thank you for your support xxx